 top of page

 As Valentine's Day is approaching, love is in the air, along with commercialism.
 Flowers and chocolates are for sale at every store.
 However, instead of buying significant others flowers, thousands of people are inspired to buy themselves bouquets.
 The song “Flowers” by Miley Cyrus has been at the top of the charts for three consecutive weeks.
 Multiple sources call it the “self-empowerment anthem” of the year.
-The song is a twist on Bruno Mars’ known song, “When I Was Your Man.”
-The song lyrics state, “I can buy myself flowers/Write my name in the sand/Talk to myself for hours/Say things you don’t understand/I can take myself dancing/And I can hold my own hand/Yeah, I can love myself better than you can.”
+The lyrics state, “I can buy myself flowers/Write my name in the sand/Talk to myself for hours/Say things you don’t understand/I can take myself dancing/And I can hold my own hand/Yeah, I can love myself better than you can.”
 It promotes self-love and independence.
 However, is self-love biblical?

 The definition of self-love is “regard for one’s own well being and happiness.”
 Self-love is the foundation of knowing your worth, being confident, and loving yourself as you are.
 On TikTok, when you search “self-love journey”, video after video promotes journaling, eating healthy, working out, and routines.
 These habits can be positive for your mental and physical health.